Extreme point: Krein–Milman theorem

 The Krein–Milman theorem is arguably one of the most well-known theorems about extreme points.

-Krein–Milman theorem If $S$ is convex and compact in a locally convex topological vector space, then $S$ is the closed convex hull of its extreme points: In particular, such a set has extreme points.
+If $S$ is convex and compact in a locally convex topological vector space, then $S$ is the closed convex hull of its extreme points: In particular, such a set has extreme points.

 For Banach spaces

 These theorems are for Banach spaces with the Radon–Nikodym property.

 A theorem of Joram Lindenstrauss states that, in a Banach space with the Radon–Nikodym property, a nonempty closed and bounded set has an extreme point.
 (In infinite-dimensional spaces, the property of compactness is stronger than the joint properties of being closed and being bounded.)

 Theorem Let $E$ be a Banach space with the Radon–Nikodym property, let $C$ be a separable, closed, bounded, convex subset of $E,$ and let $a$ be a point in $C.$ Then there is a probability measure $p$ on the universally measurable sets in $C$ such that $a$ is the barycenter of $p,$ and the set of extreme points of $C$ has $p$-measure 1.

 Edgar’s theorem implies Lindenstrauss’s theorem.